ericcornelissen/svgo-action/README.md

     runs-on: ubuntu-latest
     steps:
     - uses: actions/checkout@v2
-    # Enable the next 2 lines to select a branch for schedule or dispatch runs.
+    # Uncomment the next 2 lines to select a branch for on schedule or dispatch.
     #   with:
     #     ref: main
     - uses: ericcornelissen/svgo-action@v2